Metric Geometry of Spaces of Persistence Diagrams: Preliminaries

 \subsection{Metric pairs}

 Let $X$ be a set.
 A map $d\colon X\times X\to[0,\infty)$ is a \emph{metric} on $X$ if $d$ is symmetric, satisfies the triangle inequality, and is definite, i.e. $d(x,y) = 0$ if and only if $x=y$.
-A \textit{pseudometric space} is defined similarly, only removing the condition that the extended metric be definite, i.e. we allow for points $x,y$ in $X$ with $x\neq y$ and $d(x,y)=0$, in which case $d$ is a \textit{pseudometric}.
+A \textit{pseudometric space} is defined similarly; while keeping the other properties, and still requiring that $d(x,x) = 0$ for all $x\in X$, we allow for points $x,y$ in $X$ with $x\neq y$ and $d(x,y)=0$, in which case $d$ is a \textit{pseudometric}.
 We obtain \textit{extended metric} and \textit{extended pseudometric spaces} if we allow for $d$ to take the value $\infty$.
 Note that when $d$ is a pseudometric, points at distance zero from each other give a partition of $X$, and $d$ induces a metric in the corresponding quotient set.

 Let $(X,d_X)$, $(Y,d_Y)$ be two extended pseudometric spaces.
 A \emph{Lipschitz map} $f\colon X\to Y$ with \emph{Lipschitz constant} $C$ is a map such that $d_Y(f(x),f(x'))\leq C\cdot d_X(x,x')$ for all $x,x'\in X$ and $y,y'\in Y$.